 Sores on the tongue can be caused by allergic reactions, oral herpes simplex virus infection, canker sores, tuberculosis, bacterial infections, or early-stage syphilis.
 Sores can also be caused by allergies or other immune system disorders.

 Although small bumps on both sides of the tongue are usually harmless, a bump on only one side may be cancerous.
-Unexplained red or white areas, sores, or lumps (particularly when hard) on the tongue—especially if painless—may be signs of cancer and should be examined by a doctor or dentist (see see Types of Oral Cancer).
+Unexplained red or white areas, sores, or lumps (particularly when hard) on the tongue—especially if painless—may be signs of cancer and should be examined by a doctor or dentist (see see Mouth and Throat Cancer).
 Most oral cancers grow on the sides of the tongue or on the floor of the mouth.
 Cancer almost never appears on the top of the tongue, except when the cancer occurs after untreated syphilis.

 Tongue discomfort can result from irritation by certain foods, especially acidic ones (for example, pineapple), or by certain ingredients in toothpaste, mouthwash, candy, or gum.
 Some drugs can cause tongue discomfort, as can injury and infection.
 A common infection causing tongue discomfort is thrush (candidiasis---see see Candidiasis), in which an overgrowth of fungi forms a white film that covers the tongue.
 Intense pain of the entire mouth can be caused by burning mouth syndrome.